jf20541/KNearestNeighbors/README.md

 Instance-Based Learning: Raw training instances are used to make predictions.\
 Non-Parametric: KNN makes no assumptions about the functional form of the problems being solved.

-Avoid\
+### AVOID
-Curse of Dimensionality: As the number of dimensions increases the volume of the input space increases at an exponential rate
+- Curse of Dimensionality: As the number of dimensions increases the volume of the input space increases at an exponential rate

 ## Repository File Structure